xguo-epcc/cirrus-website/status/index.md

 ## Regular Module Updates

+We will be updating modules on cirrus as detailed below.
+The modules will be updated or removed on Wednesday 15th December so please contact us if you expect this to cause any issues, support@cirrus.ac.uk.
 | Description | Reason | Advice |
 | ---    | ---  | ---   |
 | Default git loaded at login to be updated to 2.27 | There should be no adverse consequences for git users | 2.21 will still be available as a non-default version |